 First, we will illustrate how the theory we have described analyzes the sentence in (1a), which is reproduced below as (27).
-(Those readers who believe that they already understand how the sentence can be analyzed in our theory might want to skip to the next sub-subsection, i.e. sub-subsection 2.4.2.)
+(Those readers who believe that they already understand how the sentence can be analyzed in our theory might want to skip to the antepenultimate paragraph of this sub-subsection, which starts with "Thus".)